Glowary/Crowdfunding_ETL/README.md

 We begin with extracting and transforming the `crowdfunding.xlsx` Excel data to create two DataFrames:

-A category DataFrame which contains category ids going from "cat1" to "catn" along with the unique category names.
+A category DataFrame that contains category ids going from "cat1" to "catn" along with the unique category names.

-A subcategory DataFrame which contains subcategory ids going from "subcat1" to "subcatn" along with the unique subcategory names.
+A subcategory DataFrame contains subcategory ids going from "subcat1" to "subcatn" along with the unique subcategory names.

 We convert the DataFrames containing the data for the categories and subcategories into CSVs and reupload them.